asifurrahman01714/Grid-System/README.md

 7. For same width and height or repeating rows and columns we can short our code by using repeat() function. like-

             grid-template: repeat(3, 1fr) / repeat(2, 1fr);

+8. for giving full width of a special content use grid-column-start and end.

+            grid-column-start: 1;
+            grid-column-end: 3;